sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/assignment-4.md

     - set the `<title>` and page's `<h1>` to "Assignment 4: Pure Function"
     - add the external javascript file `js/app.js`.
 2. In `app.js`, create a pure function that:
-    1. Accepts one or more arguments as its only input;
+    1. Accepts one or more arguments as its only input(s);
     2. Performs some operation using the input arguments;
     3. Returns a result using a `return` statement;
 3. Invoke your function at least three times with different arguments to demonstrate its functionality and log each result to the console.